clp-research/slurk/docs/slurk_deployment.rst

 Hosting slurk
 ~~~~~~~~~~~~~

-There is a script in the slurk-repository called ``scripts/start_server.sh``. depending
+There is a script in the slurk-repository called ``scripts/start_server.sh``.
+Depending
-on the environment variables set, the scripts starts a GUnicorn server locally or in a
+on the environment variables set, the script starts a GUnicorn server locally or in a
 docker container.
 Please see the header of the script for the usage.

 Docker